Our philosophy . . .

 Phil believes that healthy low energy homes should be available to all people and regards Passivhaus performance and the use of natural materials as key to this objective.
 He also sees co-housing and other social living models as important for enabling us to lead healthier happier lives.

-When not in the office Janet enjoys taking the dog for a walk.
-Hang on Janet . . .
+When not in the office Jae enjoys taking the dog for a walk.
+Hang on Jae . . .

 When not working Phil does a whole lot of other things…including walking, cycling, veg growing, cooking, making and the occasional dangerous sport.